Improved limits on solar axions and bosonic dark matter from the CDEX-1B experiment using the profile likelihood ratio method: AXION SEARCHES WITH CDEX-1B

 The Lagrangian coupling axions to nucleons is \cite{axion_edelweiss2}:

 where ${\psi}_N$ is the nucleon isospin doublet, ${\phi}_A$ is the axion field, and ${\tau}_3$ is Pauli matrix. $g_{AN}^0$ and $g_{AN}^3$ are the model-dependent isoscalar and isovector axion-nucleon coupling constants \cite{1985_kaplan,1985_srednicki}.
-Introducing $g_{AN}^{eff} \equiv (-1.19g_{AN}^0+g_{AN}^3)$ as the effective nuclear coupling adapted to the case of $^{57}$Fe, the corresponding axion flux is given by \cite{axion_edelweiss2,cast_fe57}:
+Introducing $g_{AN}^{\rm eff} \equiv (-1.19g_{AN}^0+g_{AN}^3)$ as the effective nuclear coupling adapted to the case of $^{57}$Fe, the corresponding axion flux is given by \cite{axion_edelweiss2,cast_fe57}:

-where ${\kappa}_A$ and ${\kappa}_{\gamma}$ are the monenta of the outgoing axion and photon respectively.
+where ${\kappa}_A$ and ${\kappa}_{\gamma}$ are the momenta of the outgoing axion and photon respectively.
 Given the axion-nucleon couplings $g_{AN}^0$ and $g_{AN}^3$ for specific models such as DFSZ and KSVZ, the axion flux can be evaluated.

-The second from the Compton-like scattering(C), axion-bremsstrahlung(B), atomic-recombination(R) and atomic-deexcitation(D) processes, and the corresponding effective Lagrangian is given by \cite{axion_edelweiss2}:
+Another important sources are from the Compton-like scattering (C), axion-bremsstrahlung (B), atomic-recombination (R) and atomic-deexcitation (D) processes.
+Their corresponding effective Lagrangian is given by \cite{axion_edelweiss2}:

 where $g_{Ae}$ is the dimensionless axion-electron coupling constant.
 Its flux depends on the $g_{Ae}^2$: